rogervinas/TryHackMe/rooms/adventofcyber2024.md

 * Intercept the message `42["send_msg",{"txt":"Hello bla bla bla","sender":"5"}]`
 * Forward it as `42["send_msg",{"txt":"Hello bla bla bla","sender":"8"}]`
 * Intercept off
-* Wait for your message to appear as sent by the Mayor Malware
+* Wait for your message to appear as sent by Mayor Malware
 * Wait for Mayor Malware to reply "I didn't send that last message!
 What is happening?" with the flag